Renting with pets: When can landlords say no under the Renters' Rights Act?

 Tenants must seek permission for any pet staying on the property, regardless of ownership.
 Even if a pet belongs to a friend or family member, permission is still required if it consistently lives in the rental unit.
 Without permission, the tenant would be in breach of their tenancy agreement.

-How Goodlord can help you adapt to the renting with pets changes
+How Goodlord helps you manage renting with pets

-The Renters' Rights Bill is likely to become effective somewhere between October and December 2025.
-That's why it's essential for you to start preparing your agency and your landlords for the changes to pets with lets now.
+The Renters' Rights Act will take effect on May 1, 2026.
+That's why you need to start preparing your agency and your landlords for the changes to renting with pets now.
 Here's how Goodlord can help:

 Clear audit trails